v-jerkin/hooverbot/README.md

 The Hovoer Bot requires a subscription to the following Microsoft Azure Cognitive Services.
 (A trial or regular free-tier subscription is fine.)

 * Azure Bot Service: provides the chat-room-like conversational framework
+* Text Analytics: extracts key phrases from user questions for use in search queries
 * Speech Service: provides customized speech recognition and synthesis

  The document contains instructions for setting up the Azure services used by the demo and building and deploying your own copy of the bot.